 People with accelerated silicosis experience the same symptoms as people with chronic silicosis, but symptoms develop and worsen over a shorter period.

 People with silicosis are many times more likely to develop tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more or nocardiosis Nocardiosis Nocardiosis is an infection (typically of the lungs) caused by the gram-positive bacteria Nocardia.
-Nocardia bacteria can infect the lungs when they are inhaled, and they can... read more when exposed to the organisms that cause these disorders than are people without silicosis.
-They are also at risk for progressive systemic sclerosis Systemic Sclerosis Systemic sclerosis is a rare, chronic autoimmune rheumatic disorder characterized by degenerative changes and scarring in the skin, joints, and internal organs and by blood vessel abnormalities... read more , chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more or nocardiosis Nocardiosis Nocardiosis is an infection (typically of the lungs) caused by the gram-positive bacteria Nocardia.
+Nocardia bacteria can infect the lungs when they are inhaled, and they can infect... read more when exposed to the organisms that cause these disorders than are people without silicosis.
+They are also at risk for progressive systemic sclerosis Systemic Sclerosis Systemic sclerosis is a rare, chronic autoimmune connective tissue disorder characterized by degenerative changes and scarring in the skin, joints, and internal organs and by blood vessel abnormalities... read more , chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more , and lung cancer Lung Cancer Lung cancer is the leading cause of cancer death in both men and women.
 About 85% of cases are related to cigarette smoking.
 One common symptom is a persistent cough or a change in the character... read more .

 Diagnosis of Silicosis